Diving in Cenotes

 Cavern Diving in Mexico’s Cenotes is a Magical experience and is becoming famous very quickly.

 First of all, there is no need for boats, and you don’t have to worry about rough ocean conditions.
-We drive into the Mexican jungle to find places where the roof the cave collapsed thousands or even millions of years ago, making it possible to access the water that runs under the Yucatan Peninsula as UnderGround river systems.
+We drive into the Mexican jungle to find places where the roof of the cave collapsed thousands or even millions of years ago making it possible to access the water that runs under the jungle of the Yucatan Peninsula as UnderGround river systems.
 These Caverns have been formed over millions of years as the result of rock dissolution and erosion due to hydrothermal activity and acidic water, slowly flowing thru the limestone as it makes its way to the ocean.

 Besides the obvious beauty which cameras can’t describe, the Mayan community, rightful owners of the land that contains the Cenotes have made it easy for divers to visit.
 It has become their way of income, and most of them are family or community owned and operated.
 Your Cenotes entrance fees help local families maintain the Cenotes clean and ready for divers with tables for equipment set up close to the water, stairs, and platforms for easier water entries and exits, bathrooms, etc. If you are thinking about Cavern Diving in Cenotes, there are over 20 different cavern dives available for recreational divers within a 50 km radio of our shop.